-- Illness of the student

-- Medical diagnosis and/or treatment

-- Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state

-- Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services

-- Legal business requiring the student's presence

-- Suspension or expulsion from school

-- Observance of religious holidays

-- Approved college visits

-- Authorized school-sponsored activities
+- Illness of the student (including physical, behavioral, and mental health symptoms) - Medical diagnosis and/or treatment for physical, social, emotional, behavioral wellness, and mental health conditions. - Death in the immediate family; funerals of other relatives or close friends, not to exceed one day if in the locality or three days if outside the state - Contagious disease in the home of the child subject to regulations of the Division of Public Health, Department of Health and Social Services - Legal business requiring the student's presence - Suspension or expulsion from school - Observance of religious holidays - Approved college visits - Authorized school-sponsored activities - Attendance at one civic engagement per school year (Grade 6-12 only) - In addition, the Superintendent or designee shall have the authority to approve other absences.